aohibbard/teamshare-api/README.md

 https://github.com/AnnaWijetunga/teamshare-frontend

-# TeamShare (front end)
+# TeamShare (back end)

 TeamShare is an app built using a Rails API back end and a React front end.

 The big news is that this app is currently a *work in progress*.

 Andrew Hibbard and Anna Wijetunga paired up to create an app that would make life easier for folks who need to contribute to the same project.
+TeamShare is inspired by services such as Asana, Kanban, and Trello, aiming to create a dynamic interface for shared projects.

 ## Our goal